d00375828/CS-2450-Remote-Repo/journal.md

 Date 2/27/25  Subject - So close to spring break
 Today all I wanted to do was go outside.
 The weather has been so nice!!!

+Date 3/20/25	Subject - Spring Break and the flu
+The flu has been going around and I have been lucky enough to be its latest victim, so I haven't been able to go to class.
+We have worked on unit testing this week though.